 For this particular photo, I used luminosity masking technique.
 I used 3 bracketed shots (-1, 0, +1) and blended them together in Photoshop using transparency masks (for more details check my Review: “The Art of Digital Blending”).

 Deconstructing Featured Photo

 Processing: Digital Blending with Luminosity Masks

 Lightroom: import, tagging, contrast, color correction.
 I produced 3 separate images and exported them to Photoshop.

-Photoshop I opened 3 bracketed photos directly in Photoshop and placed each image on separate layer.
-Then, I used luminosity masking techniques to create final image.
+Photoshop I opened 3 bracketed photos directly in Photoshop and placed each image on the separate layer.
+Then, I used luminosity masking techniques to create the final image.

 - Topaz DeNoise was used to reduce digital noise (sky, snow).

 - Topaz Clarity was used to enhance details and boost colors.